-Pumpkins and Leaves!Posted on October 3, 2018 by Michelle Kraus
+Pumpkins and Leaves!Posted on October 3, 2018 by Ladybug Child Care Center

 Colorful leaves, cool weather, and jacket wearing time are among us.
 Fall sure did greet us quickly!
 While there is plenty to be excited about, Autumn is bound to bring all the illnesses back from hibernation.
 So please take the time to read over our Parent Handbook and refresh yourself on our sick child policies.
 It does benefit the child to stay home and get that much-needed rest to feel better, rather than being in the classroom where we are constantly moving.
 Besides just keeping our room healthy, it helps to keep the whole building healthy.